 Withdrawals and R2T4

-Federal regulations dictate how Federal Student Aid (title IV) funds are handled when a recipient of those funds withdraws entirely from the University prior to the end of a payment period or period of enrollment.
+Federal regulations determine how Federal Student Aid (title IV) funds are handled when a recipient of those funds withdraws entirely from the University prior to the end of a payment period or period of enrollment.
 If you withdraw completely before a semester or term has ended, a calculation must be made to determine what portion of your federal aid must be returned.
 Any student that withdraws prior to 60% of the semester having been completed can expect to have some repayment of funds due.

 To determine the percentage of unearned aid, the new policy uses the number of DAYS enrolled in the award period, rather than weeks.
 The formula to determine what amount of unearned Title IV aid to be returned is: